Iteo/audoma/docs/usage.rst

 | Let's examine the above example.
-| Action search has two serializers defined, both are defined for post method.
+| Action search has two serializers defined, both are defined for the POST method.
-| One of those will be used to collect data, other to return the result.
+| One of those will be used to collect data, the other to return the result.
 | In this case we may also simplify the serializer classes variable names,
-| beacuse search only serves post method, so we may also name those variables like this:
+| because search only serves the POST method, so we may also name those variables like this:

 .. code :: python